xaled/nodered-forge/README.md

 # NodeRedForge
 NodeRedForge is a Python-based tool designed to facilitate the generation of custom JSON API nodes for Node-RED.
+These generated nodes offer customizable features such as icons, colors, and properties, making them seamlessly integrable and deployable within Node-RED projects for executing JSON API requests.

 ![NodeRedForge Screenshot](/doc/images/example.png)
 <!-- ![NodeRedForge Screenshot 2](/doc/images/example2.png) -->